Hideyuki Kikuchi's Vampire Hunter D: Volume 7

 In a fleeting last breath, a beautiful woman on her deathbed hands a strange gemstone to D and asks that he deliver it to her sister in a remote North Sea fishing village.
 As D cuts across never-ending expanses of Frontier in search of his seaside destination, he is relentlessly attacked by wave after wave of mercenary and monster...all employed by the man who murdered the young girl.
 In order to grant a dying wish, D must find a way to keep this priceless jewel out of everyone's covetous reach, and all without sacrificing his own life!

-Hideyuki Kikuchi's Vampire Hunter D Volume 7 adapts Mysterious Journey to the North Sea, the seventh Vampire Hunter D light novel.
+Hideyuki Kikuchi's Vampire Hunter D Volume 7 adapts the first half of Mysterious Journey to the North Sea, the seventh Vampire Hunter D light novel.